crotchetycrow/exceedra-FE-tech-test/README.md

 I encountered many bugs whilst trying to get my dynamic registration page/sign box to cooperate - those were all resolved and that feature works as intended.

 The latest bug on my main branch which has unfortunately prevented my API from displaying data has as yet been unresolved.
+I'm receiving

-I'm receiving a TypeError: Cannot read properties of undefined (reading '0') at appendData (welcome.js:79:189) at welcome.js:93:3
+`TypeError: Cannot read properties of undefined (reading '0')` `at appendData (welcome.js:79:189)`
+`at welcome.js:93:3`

 This implies that the code is being loaded before the DOM however my solutions haven't proved fruitful (document.addEventlistener('DOMContentLoaded') & moving the script tag to the bottom of the HTML).

+When I removed the nested for loop `for (var k = 0; k < data[i].preferences.length; i++)` and doesn't seem to be broken but this was working before I git committed, so I'm unsure what's gone wrong.

 This project has been a series of things breaking for no apparent reason - most functionality was working before I turned on my laptop this morning.